 - Examples of indirect investment platforms in P2P lending: Some four-party platforms (but not all) that are structured with both a platform and a loan originator to facilitate the lending – e.g. Mintos, IUVO Group, and Grupeer.

 - The indirect investments structure in P2P lending lets you invest in the loan originator through the platform.

 - Indirect investments are investments where the money is pooled together in a vehicle which itself owns one or more assets.

 - Indirect investors invest in the expertise of the people controlling the vehicle.

 - Examples of indirect investments outside of crowdfunding: Pension funds, mutual funds/unit trusts and REIT (Real Estate Investment Trusts).

-- The direct investment structure in p2p lending let you invest through the platform.
+- The direct investment structure in P2P lending lets you invest through the platform.

-- Direct investments are those in which the investor owns the particular part of the loan himself.
+- Direct investments are investments where the investor owns the particular part of the loan himself.

 - Direct investors invest in the asset itself without any further liabilities or legal contracts saying otherwise.